thenikita/NetworkTesting/ospf.md

 * **Inactivity timer**
 * **LLDown**

 Detailed event behaviour can find in referred RFC on p.61-66

+## Whether to become adjacement
+An adjacement shouldbe established when:
+* The underlying network is p2p
+* The underlying network is virtual link
+* The router itself or the neigbour is DR or BDR

 ## Packet Processing
 **Sending**